 The Mull ferry from Oban to Craignure is part of the essential Isle of Mull experience.
-Brilliant views of the Lismore Lighthouse, also Ben More on Mull - and that really is Ben Nevis way up Loch Linnhe.
-At under an hour's journey time - it's just the right length to sample that CalMac experience!
+Brilliant views of the Lismore Lighthouse, also Ben More on Mull – and, yes, that really is Ben Nevis way up Loch Linnhe.
+At under an hour’s journey time – it’s just the right length to sample that CalMac experience!

 All you have to do is tear yourself away from the prawn sandwiches and tempting seafood by the waterfront stalls nearby – practically adjacent to the commodious ferry terminal and waiting area.